-An official evaluation of transfer courses will be completed by the John Tyler Community College director/registrar or assistant director/assistant registrar of Admissions and Records if the student is curriculum placed, enrolls and completes a Transfer Credit Request Form.
+An official evaluation of transfer courses will be completed by the John Tyler Community College registrar or assistant registrar of Admissions and Records if the student is curriculum placed, enrolls and completes a Transfer Credit Request Form.

 In general, JTCC does not have age limits on courses, but there are exceptions, particularly when the course is part of the major field of study.
 For example, some applied and/or technical programs (i.e. nursing, information technology, etc.) may have specific age limits on courses taken more than five years ago.